-Structuring a Seed Deal SEED TRANSACTION DEAL POINTS - 2020 STUDY A threshold question in any seed deal is whether to structure the seeder's interest as a top-line revenue share (which occasionally nets out certain third-party expenses, such as placement agent fees, but is still at its core calculated by reference to revenue), or a bottom-line equity interest (which almost always excludes the impact of key person compensation in excess of a modest base salary).
-While a contractual revenue share remains the overwhelmingly preferred means of structuring seed economics, certain seeders require that their interest in the manager take the form of a direct equity ownership stake.
+Structuring a Seed Deal

+A threshold question in any seed deal is whether to structure the seeder's interest as a top-line revenue share (which occasionally nets out certain third-party expenses, such as placement agent fees, but is still fundamentally calculated by reference to revenue), or a bottom-line equity interest (which almost always excludes the above-the-line impact of key person compensation in excess of a modest base salary).
+While a true revenue share remains the overwhelmingly preferred means of structuring seed economics, a select few seeders require that their interest in the manager take the form of a direct equity ownership stake.
 The advantages of the latter structure include greater governance/control and greater transparency.
-However, there is some theoretical risk that owning an equity interest increases the seeder's liability exposure to investors in the fund or other third parties.
-Moreover, in such circumstances the seeder may need to be listed on the manager's Form ADV and be subject to its compliance manual and/or Code of Ethics.
-Nonetheless, because the general benefits of equity ownership can almost always be achieved through careful structuring (most commonly by making the seeder a special limited partner or a holder of allocation class shares in the funds) and without negatively impacting the seeder's liability and disclosure profiles, a revenue share structured as a special limited partnership interest in the master fund remains the dominant method of establishing a seeder's interest in the manager's business.
-As in all prior years during our study's observation period, in 2020 seed deals structured as true equity were extremely rare, reflecting the continued preference of seeders for the contractual approach.
-For more information, see our HFM InvestHedge article "State of the Art", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.
+However, some have worried that there is a theoretical risk that even a passive equity ownership increases the seeder's liability exposure to investors in the fund or other third parties (regardless of long-settled legal principles that limit equityholder liability).
+Moreover, the ownership of a direct equity interest in the manager may require that the seeder be subject to the manager's compliance manual and/or Code of Ethics, and further a seeder equityholder may be required to be listed as an owner in the manager's Form ADV.

+Because the general benefits of equity ownership can almost always be achieved through careful structuring (most commonly by making the seeder a special limited partner or a holder of allocation class shares in the funds) without negatively impacting the seeder's liability and disclosure profiles, an economic interest structured as a special limited partnership interest in the fund remains the dominant method of establishing a seeder's stake in the manager's business.